 You Can Learn Chinese Podcast

-Before we get deeper into the other podcasts that are actually teaching Chinese, I’d like to bring your attention to a podcast that helps you in you learn Chinese.
+Before we get deeper into the other podcasts that are actually teaching Chinese, I’d like to bring your attention to a podcast that helps you learn Chinese.

 There is a difference.

 Hosted by John Pasden (former host at ChinesePod) and Jared Turner (co-creator of the Mandarin Companion series), this is a podcast that gives you tips and advice on how to master the Chinese language as well as interviews with other language learners to hear how they did it.

 It’s a fairly new podcast (January 2019), and it’s already one that I’ve enjoyed and am excited to see more growth this coming year.

 Melnyks Podcast (Beginner- Advanced)